Julia is odd. But, Julia is brilliant and confident.

 When she started to reply, she realized that the breath required to support speech had begun, but she had no idea what words would escape.
 However, as usual, she let whatever might come out, come out.
-“Your brother is…” Further words didn’t form.
+“Your brother is…” Descriptors didn’t form.
 The beginning had been far less elegant than she had hoped.

 “An arrogant prick?”
 Peter offered.

 Julia cocked her head as if she hadn’t heard him correctly.